GitLab self-managed instance as a source for your API definitions and developer portal projects.

 You will be redirected to the page with credentials for the new application.

-Navigate to your organization settings and go to the Source control providers tab.
+Navigate to your Org Settings and go to the Source control providers tab.

 Scroll down to GitLab self-managed section and copy/paste Application ID and Secret values from the GitLab application to the corresponding form fields.
-Also, provide a URL to your self-managed instance.
+Also, provide the URL to your self-managed instance.

 Select Save self-managed Gitlab settings to complete the configuration.